-Before a company can explore (to see whether oil/gas reserves are available) they must obtain a Petroleum Exploration and Development Licence (PEDL) from the Oil and Gas Authority (OGA).
+Before a company can explore (to see whether oil/gas reserves are available) they must obtain a Petroleum Exploration and Development Licence (PEDL) from the NSTA.
 This enables them to 'search and bore for and get' the Crown's resources (i.e. oil and gas).
 Rounds of onshore licensing take place where companies can apply for Petroleum Exploration and Development Licenses (PEDLs).

 The most recent round of onshore licensing completed in December 2015 and this included an award of licences to areas in West Sussex.
-A map of these areas is included in the Proposed Submission Draft Joint Minerals Local Plan.
+An interactive map of these areas is available on the NSTA website.

 Even if a company has been granted a licence for an area, it will still need planning permission from the Minerals Planning Authority (MPA) before it can carry out exploration for oil/gas.

-As well as gaining planning permission, the operator must also gain a 'well consent' for exploration from OGA before commencing works.
-OGA also consults with the Environment Agency (EA) and the Health and Safety Executive (HSE) at this stage.
+As well as gaining planning permission, the operator must also gain 'well consent' for exploration from the NSTA before commencing works.
+The NSTA also consults with the Environment Agency (EA) and the Health and Safety Executive (HSE) at this stage.